LeshanieM/Lavendra-Photography-Management-System/README.md

     👥 User & Admin Role Management – secure role-based access control

-Lavendra is designed to support both customers and admins efficiently using Role Based Access Control Concept, making it ideal for photography businesses and rental services.
+Lavendra is designed to support both customers and admins efficiently based on Role Based Access Control Concept, making it ideal for photography businesses and rental services.